George713/pytelligence/README.md

 1. Write Readme with examples

 # pytelligence
-pycaret clone aimed at simplicity and production-ready code within half of the usual development time.
+pycaret clone aimed at simplicity and production-ready code within half the usual development time.

 ## Features
 - Automation of preprocessing